Broken Bay Customs Station At Barrenjoey

 Some conversation took place relative to some additional officers being stationed at Broken Bay, for the prevention of smuggling in that neighbourhood.
 The Governor said he was aware that it was requisite something should be done in that quarter, but he was not yet prepared with any measure to propose to the council.
 Legislative Council.
 (1842, August 11).
 Australasian Chronicle(Sydney, NSW : 1839 - 1843), p.
 2. Retrieved from http://nla.gov.au/nla.news-article31736840

 While the trial of those responsible appeared in local newspapers late in 1842, four convicts were sent to build a three roomed timber Customs House and track up to the headland.
+On 1 November 1st 1842 John Broadley Howard wrote to His Excellency the Governor, soliciting the appointment as Customs Officer.
+From the Customs House, Sydney, he wrote that;

 The cottage was built beside where the current Ranger's House is.
 Directions from Colonel Gibbs of the Customs Service, Sydney, regarding the track were to